 Checking the VIN/Frame Number

 You should always try to get a look at the VIN (Vehicle Identification Number)/frame number of a used car prior to purchase.
 The VIN can tell you quite a bit of information about a specific GS and its history.
 VINs usually consist of a series of characters and numbers and they are assigned by manufacturers to a vehicle at the factory.
 The VIN on a Lexus GS 300 for example should look something like JTH BH96S XXXXXXXX.
+Japan’s domestic models use a chassis number that is a bit different to the VIN and has less characters.

 The VIN can be found on most of the body panels of a third generation GS, so check around the vehicle to find as many as possible.
 Make sure that the VINs on the different body panels match as otherwise it may suggest that there is or has been a problem (replaced body panel from accident damage for example).